 The dramatic life of the school is very rich.
-In addition to the annual Summer Production, we hold a House Drama Festival, a Pantomime and an annual production written and directed by Sixth Form students.
+In addition to the annual Summer Production, we hold a House Drama Festival and a Pantomime.

 Visual stimulus helps girls to think about and develop their ideas.
 Personal expression is valued and the growth of creativity encouraged.
 Departments provide displays throughout the school and the artwork is always spectacular.